 Scroll to the bottom of this post for a free stay at home mom schedule template that you can print off right away and use today!

-1. Start with the things you must do.
+1. Start with the things you must do each day.

 Write down everything that you absolutely must get done each day.
 I like to call these the anchors.
 They anchor the day and everything else fits around them.